AstarVienna/astar-utils/README.md

 - `get_logger()`: convenience function to get (or create) a logger with given `name` as a child of the universal `astar` logger.
 - `get_astar_logger()`: convenience function to get (or create) a logger with the name `astar`, which serves as the root for all A*V packages and applications.

+### Loggers module

+- `loggers.ColoredFormatter`: a subclass of `logging.Formatter` to produce colored logging messages for console output.

 ## Dependencies

 Dependencies are intentionally kept to a minimum for simplicity.
 Current dependencies are: